bsflw/harbour/readme.md

 export HARBOUR_USE_GNUPG2=please
 ```

-### What are the downsides of using Keybase to sign my PGP keys?
+### What are the downsides of using Keybase to sign my Git commits?

 As far as I can tell, Keybase doesn't support storing subkeys, so you can't
 make an offline master key and create regularly-expiring subkeys for signing